openbabel/documentation/GUI/GUI.rst

 The chemical structures being converted can be displayed (as SVG) in an external program.
-By default this is Firefox but it can be changed from an item on the :guilabel:`View` menu.
-(For instance, Opera and Chrome work ok.)
+By default this is Firefox but it can be changed from an item on the :guilabel:`View` menu (for instance, Opera and Chrome work fine).
 When ":guilabel:`Display in firefox`" (under the output file name) is checked, the structures will be shown in a new Firefox tab.
 With multiple molecules the display can be zoomed (mousewheel) and panned (dragging with mouse button depressed).
 Up to 100